Q: How can I book directly with the owners through this site?

 Q: Where are the nearest food shops/supermarkets?

 A: There is a well-stocked shop in the village for milk; bread; papers; logs etc. There is a small Co-Op at Flamborough open until 8pm.
-The nearest big supermarkets are in Bridlington – Tescos, Morrisons and a smallish Marks & Spencers.
+The nearest big supermarkets are in Bridlington – Tescos & Morrisons.

 Q: Is there any local information of what to do in the area at the house?